bsoist/labs/html-7/README.md

 3. Add a paragraph with this code `<p></p>`
 4. Inside that paragraph `<p>HERE</p>` type two sentences about yourself.
 5. Refresh the page and make sure you like it.
 If not, go back a few steps and edit your markup.
-6. Raise your hand and show your teacher.

-### After your teacher approves, click Next

 {% next %}